HudaAli123/movie-cloud-app/RENDER_SETUP.md

 ## Verification:

 After deployment, verify:
-- Frontend loads at your Render URL
+- Frontend loads at your EKS service URL
 - Backend API responds at `/movies` endpoint
 - Frontend can successfully fetch data from backend
 - Environment variables are properly set